-'Medium Density Housing' opportunities suitable for infill or brownfields redevelopment (demolish and new build) residential development are promoted for the western neighbourhood - Southern Valley A neighbourhood.
-Future growth in this neighborhood can be enabled through individual site infill development or comprehensive redevelopment making best of the existing land ownership pattern consisting of relatively large sites.
+'Medium Density Housing' opportunities suitable for infill or brownfields redevelopment (demolish and new build) residential development are promoted for the Kaiwaka West Valley - Southern Valley neighbourhood.
+Future growth in this neighborhood can be enabled through individual site infill development or comprehensive redevelopment making best use of the existing land ownership pattern consisting of relatively large sites.
 A mix of housing typology is expected, with the density being towards the higher end of the 450-750m2 range.